bkw777/pdd.sh/README.md

 It can be used to inspect, copy, restore, repair, or craft TPDD disks in ways that normal client software like TS-DOS or PDD.EXE doesn't provide or allow.

 ## Particularly Unique Features
-Things this util can do that not even the commercial MS-DOS tpdd utils can do
+Things this util can do that not even the commercial TPDD utils can do
  - TPDD2 sector data and sector metadata read & write
  - Ability to clone "problem" disks, including:
    - TPDD1 Utility Disk